 Full-time faculty and student organizations with a faculty advisor are invited to submit applications for activities and/or projects designed to “enable students and professors to further their educational pursuits.”
 Applicants must apply for each semester/summer term of project activity.
 Group applications are acceptable.
-The summer/fall 2021 application process has moved to an online format and additional information is provided below.

 About the Peden Fund

 The Pedens established an $800,000 trust dedicated to ECTC faculty for the success of students.
 The Trust was executed in 2007 after the passing of Melva Peden in 2006 and is managed by the Central Kentucky Community Foundation.
 Kennard’s motivation in establishing this fund was to help others advance their education.
 He wanted to provide funds to equip the ECTC faculty with the latest skills and resources to remain relevant in the classroom, which in turn promotes student success.
 CKCF is proud to carry out the desire of the Pedens and foster continuing education for the faculty and staff at ECTC.